For the first time in seven years of travel, my room in Koh Lanta has been robbed.

 It was obvious that they even felt a little bad and didn’t want to push their luck too much.

 After reporting to reception, a ridiculous investigation ensued.
-The police came out to look, but didn’t speak a word of English.
-The bungalow staff handled the encounter.
-I had to loan the police my flashlight, they didn’t bring a good one with them.
+The police came out to look, but didn’t speak any English; communication was difficult.
+The bungalow staff handled the encounter, and I don’t trust him.
+I had to loan the police my flashlight; they didn’t even bring a working one with them.
 The following morning we went to the station and filed a report.
 There are no tourist police on the island, so I was stuck dealing with the guys who go from bar to bar monthly to collect bribes from the owners.
 According to Western owners with whom I’ve met, bribes range from $150 – $300 per month, depending on how busy a bar gets.

 The police never asked me a single pertinent question such as what time the crime happened.
-Watching the two cops type up a report was like watching a blind third-grader lead a deaf second-grader in an English lesson.
+Watching the two cops type up a report was like watching a blind third-grader lead a deaf second-grader in a typing lesson.
 After one spent over five minutes trying to locate the passport number on my passport, I finally blurted it out in Thai for them.

 It’s clear to me that the small communities here on the island fend for themselves and handle justice internally.
 They have to do so.